lukehaas/Scrollify/README.md

 `$.scrollify.destroy()`

-The destroy methods removes all Scrollify events and removes set heights from the panels.
+The destroy method removes all Scrollify events and removes set heights from the panels.

 `$.scrollify.update()`

-The update methods recalculates the heights and positions of the panels.
+The update method recalculates the heights and positions of the panels.

 `$.scrollify.current()`

 The current method returns the current section as a jQuery object.

+`$.scrollify.disable()`

+The disable method turns off the scroll snap behaviour so that the page scroll like normal.

+`$.scrollify.enable()`

+The enable method resumes the scroll snap behaviour after the disable method has been used.

+`$.scrollify.isDisabled()`

+The isDisabled method returns true if Scrollify is currently disabled, otherwise false.

 ## Behaviour